 - Scoop the dough up with a 1/8 cup (2-tablespoon) measure.
 Arrange on a parchment-lined baking sheet.

-- Flatten the dough lightly with your palm, then press down lightly with a regular-sized fork in two directions to make that cool criss-cross pattern that peanut butter cookies are known for.
+- Flatten the dough lightly with your palm, then press down lightly with a regular-sized fork in two directions to make the criss-cross pattern that peanut butter cookies are known for.

-- Bake for 10 minutes, or until the bottom of the cookies are golden brown.
+- Bake for 10 to 12 minutes, or until the bottom of the cookies are golden brown.

-- Allow to cool for a bit to firm up, then transfer to a plate or rack to cool completely.
+- Allow to cool on the baking sheet for a bit to firm up, then transfer to a plate or rack to cool completely.
 Store cookies covered, at room temperature.

 See more easy vegan desserts & sweets.